israelbrea12/israelbrea-portfolio/content/post/database-quirofano/index.md

 ---
 title: Operating Room Equipment Management Database
-description: Relational database to manage all the information related to the equipment, installations and electro-medical equipment in an operating room.
+description: Academic project | Relational database to manage all the information related to the equipment, installations and electro-medical equipment in an operating room.
 slug: bd-operating-room
 date: 2022-05-25 00:00:00+0000
 image: image-quirofano.png